Learn about the basics and potential considerations of adding a DAF to your giving plan.

 Generational shifts mean big changes

 Donor-advised funds may be an attractive option for the next generation of donors.
-“Younger generations want to engage in family philanthropy but find the formal structure and requirements of a foundation burdensome,” says Stephanie C. Buckley, head of trust philanthropic services within Wells Fargo Wealth & Investment Management.
+“Younger generations want to engage in family philanthropy but find the formal structure and requirements of a foundation burdensome,” says Stephanie C. Buckley, head of philanthropic services within Wells Fargo Wealth & Investment Management.
 “With DAFs, families can spend more of their time focusing on how to be strategic with their philanthropy rather than administrative tasks.
 In fact, we are witnessing the second or third generation converting existing foundations to DAFs more frequently than ever before.”

 There can be other positives as well.
 No board meetings and much less paperwork for donors can allow more time to focus on the engaging parts of philanthropy, like meeting grantees and focusing on impact.
 DAFs also provide many families with teachable moments, introducing their children to financial literacy and philanthropy at the same time.

-More potential considerations for donors and recipients
+More potential benefits for donors and recipients

 Donor-advised funds are gaining popularity for other reasons as well, including: